跳转至

 • Since it's a newly developed plugin, it will be designed in the direction of excellent products, and the pursuit of the ultimate ease of use, simplicity, personalization, intelligence

-• Ease of use: no complex configuration, only 2-3 commonly used configuration items, in addition to providing the reference template for personalized configurations
+• Ease of use: no complex configuration, only 2-3 commonly used configuration items, one-click templates are also provided for personalized

 • Personalization: fully customizable and full control over the rendering logic, the plugin is only responsible for providing the data

-• Intelligence: Intelligent parsing of document time, author, avatar, intelligent recognition of the user's language and automatic adaptation, in addition, there are auto-install Git Hooks, auto-cache, auto-commit
+• Intelligence: Intelligent parsing of document date, author, avatar, intelligent recognition of the user's language and automatic adaptation

 Comments Section